joss-aztec/noir-quickstart/README.md

 # Noir Proving and Verifying Quickstart

-Preconfigured helpers for proving and verifying noir circuit compiled and Turbo PLONK.
+Preconfigured helpers for proving and verifying noir circuits compiled with Turbo PLONK.

 ## Proving